 - Life skills learning classes, including GED tutored training, job readiness and search assistance, financial literacy, through a collaboration with the Financial Empowerment Center.

 - Individualized, plan-based, intensive case management.

 - On site counseling in collaboration with CODA, AA, NA and more.

 Each resident or family in the program has their own living quarters (apartment) and access to our shared family and women’s lounges.

 Transitional Housing for Single Men:

 On June 18th, 2012, we revived a new long-term transitional housing program specifically for men.
-Each resident has their own living space for up to two years, though typically transitions between 6 to 8 months.
-Participants are highly motivated individuals who are tired of being homeless, and have been drug and alcohol-free for at least 30 days.
-All residents must have a job within their first two weeks, and are assigned to a case manager to assist them with job readiness, money management, and other classes (such as GED completion) through our Life Skills Learning Center.
+Each resident has their own living space for up to one year, though typically transitions between 6 to 8 months.
+Participants are highly motivated individuals who are homeless, and have been drug and alcohol-free for at least 30 days.
+All residents must obtain a job within their first two weeks, and are assigned to a case manager to assist them with job readiness, money management, and other classes (such as GED completion) through our Life Skills Learning Center.
 Rent is paid on a sliding scale, according to ability to pay.
 By evolving from a shelter into a long-term transitional housing program, we expect a higher rate of long-term success for participants to live independent and satisfying lives.

-For information on how to apply for transitional housing:
+For information about these programs and how to apply for transitional housing, contact:

 (615) 242-0411 x111